 For a first-time Thanksgiving host, figuring out how much turkey to buy per guest can be overwhelming.
 But it’s actually pretty simple: You’re going to want about a pound to a pound and a half per person.
 While the goal is to stuff your face on Thanksgiving, each individual isn’t actually expected to eat 24 ounces of turkey that day.
 That weight also takes into account the turkey carcass, giblets and an ample amount of leftovers.

 There’s no right or wrong answer when it comes to how many sides one should make for Thanksgiving.
 Sides are the best part of the meal, after all.
 If you’re only hosting four guests, it may feel excessive to make mashed potatoes, stuffing, green bean casserole, sweet potato casserole, Brussels sprouts, corn and rolls in addition to your turkey and gravy.
-Thanksgiving is a holiday that is all about traditions, so prioritize the sides that are the most important to you and your guests.
-If you can’t imagine a holiday passing without making your mom’s glazed carrots, make them, but perhaps halve the recipe.
+Thanksgiving is a holiday that is all about traditions, so prioritize the sides that are the most important to you and your guests and the best-ever Thanksgiving side dish recipes.

 There are few items you need in your kitchen for Thanksgiving that you may not already have in your arsenal.
 Notably, you need a roasting pan with a nonstick rack for your turkey.
 If you don’t want to invest in a giant pan just for one day of the year, however, a foil roasting pan can make do.
 You will also need twine to truss your turkey legs so your bird doesn’t dry out.
-An instant-read probe thermometer is the best way to tell that your turkey is done, so get one of those as well (it’s also absolutely essential for everyday cooking).
+An instant-read probe thermometer is the best way to tell that your turkey is done, so get one of those as well.
 Other useful tools include a large cutting board, a carving knife, kitchen shears, several casserole dishes, a basting brush and pie plates.

 Unless you’re Martha Stewart, trying to cook every individual component of your Thanksgiving dinner from scratch is pretty ambitious.
 Prioritize which dishes are most important to you and your family.
 If you’re nostalgic for your mother’s stuffing all year long, make the stuffing from scratch.
 But some lower-priority dishes, such as an appetizer, garden salad or rolls are among the Thanksgiving dishes you may as well just buy at the store.